 BMT is often preceded by high-dose chemotherapy, which destroys both your cancerous and healthy cells.
 Most patients will need to be in the hospital for three to four weeks after their transplant to avoid infection.

 Jacobs Medical Center in La Jolla has an entire floor dedicated to the care, recovery and comfort of BMT patients.
 Designed with input from BMT patients and their families, all rooms within this specialty care hospital are private, with space for family members and a restaurant-style meal service.
 The BMT unit has a full-floor, pressurized, aseptic air-filtration system that allows patients freedom to leave their room, walk around, visit with family and friends, enjoy views of the terraced gardens and even work out in a special gym.

 In certain situations, there are opportunities for some (or even all) of the transplant process to be performed on an outpatient basis.
 Outpatient visits are at Moores Cancer Center in La Jolla.

 The Highest-Quality Care: Volume and Outcomes

-Studies have shown that the best patient outcomes occur in centers that perform a high volume of specific medical procedures, such as BMT.
+Studies show that the best patient outcomes occur in centers that perform a high volume of specific medical procedures, such as BMT.

 Since 1989, UC San Diego Health has performed more than 3,500 stem cell transplants.
 In 2000, UC San Diego Health and Sharp HealthCare partnered to create a joint blood and marrow transplantation program that combines resources, collaborates on research and expands specialized BMT care in the San Diego region

 Data from our transplants are reported to the Center for International Blood and Marrow Transplant Research and the National Marrow Donor Program to track outcomes and compile other statistics that may improve survival, treatment, and quality life for transplant patients.